rollkit/docs/docs/intro.md

 Additionally, they act as a hub for rollups to facilitate token transfers and liquidity sharing between rollups that share the same settlement layer.
 Think of settlement layers as a special type of execution layer.

-For more information on how they work, check out:
+For more information on how they work, check out this [page](https://celestia.org/learn/modular-settlement-layers/settlement-in-the-modular-stack) on settlement layers by Celestia Labs.

 ## When can you use Rollkit?